cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Bad Content Code Scan
+  - Use returns from Html Generation to leave message for user (in window or new window to help leaving it up and tracking changes?)
+  - Add a diag button to Scan all content in the Main Window
+  - Do at least a manual test...
+ - Tag and camera detail margins
  - Review Tags - could changes be reduced to 'primary' changes rather than all changes?
  - Look again and Main Feed/Before/After for content - currently the entire main feed is regenerated - could this be done selectively and/or does other content need before/after help?
  - Could Tag List javascript be abstracted to site resources easily?